 As a member of the Exploration of Vocation and Ministry program at Furman University, I am committed to the exploration of my call to ministry.
 Under the supervision of the university chaplains, I covenant to follow these guidelines as I participate in the program:

 o First year students agree to participate in weekly classroom sessions led by the chaplains.
-Students agree to plan and participate in University Worship during their first year in the program.
-Please note: one absence per term is permitted;
+Students also plan and lead in University worship services during the first year in the program.
+Students from non-Christian traditions can meet with the chaplains to discuss an alternative to the University Worship requirement.

-o Upon successful completion of a year of orientation, students agree to participate in annual approved internships in the areas of urban ministry, hospital chaplaincy, congregational ministry, or other setting (at the approval of the chaplains).
-In order to expose the student to a variety of settings, internships will change at least annually.
-Every internship will include three learning goals signed by the internship supervisor, student, and submitted to the Chaplain’s Office at the beginning of the internship.
+o After completing the year-long orientation seminar, students participate in approved internships in the areas of non-profit work, urban ministry, hospital chaplaincy, congregational ministry, university chaplaincy, or other setting approved by the chaplain.
+In order to expose the student to a variety of settings, internships will change annually.
+Students are expected to devote five hours per week to these internships.

-o Students agree to actively participate in a community of faith, on and/or off campus.
+o Students agree to actively participate in a community of faith, either on or off-campus.

 o Students commit themselves to satisfactory academic performance.